reachtoauro/angular-nodejs-project/README.md

 Note: If you're using mongoDB cloud clusters like me you might have to Add your Elastic Beanstalk EIP into mongoDB cloud IP Access List.

+Please check the `screenshots` folder for all the screenshots

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).